watson-developer-cloud/raspberry-pi-speech-to-text/readme.md

 See the recently transcribed text occasionally change as Watson decides on a new translation based on added context.

-Also see https://github.com/watson-developer-cloud/raspberry-pi-time-weather-demo for an example of using Text to Speech on a Raspberry Pi (but note that it currently uses a different GPIO library that hasn't yet been updated for Node.js v4.x)
+Also see https://github.com/watson-developer-cloud/raspberry-pi-time-weather-demo for an example of using Text to Speech on a Raspberry Pi

 ## Requirements: